James-Bonaguro/Broker/README.md

 This repository contains examples of **broker-grade internal work product** designed to reduce friction in complex commercial P&C accounts — particularly construction and renewable energy risks (solar EPCs, developers, GC/subs).

 The focus is not software, automation, or client-facing tools.

+_All content is synthetic built as a prrof-of-concept._

 The focus is:
 - compressing senior broker judgment